 GIVE THEM JOBS TO DO…..It’s not so much about giving them ‘busy’ jobs (minding a younger sibling or being the (gag) ‘family photographer’), it’s about giving them actual real ‘adulting’ important sh#t to do – like managing the money or navigating.

 During our trip to Vietnam, I had my 15 year old son hold and manage our day to day money.
 He was responsible for carrying the bulk of the day money, and for paying for things as we travelled, from train tickets to dinner.
 Other than to hand over the daily cash budget to him each morning, I didn’t touch money for the whole trip.
-(It was bliss, I’ve discovered that I weirdly really hate the transaction of physically handing over cash or cards to pay for stuff, it makes me cranky, and probably explains my preference for online shopping…..)
-He had to learn enough of the language to make the transactions, keep track of our spending and let us know if we could afford things during the day.
+He had to learn enough of the language to make the transactions.
+He kept track of our spending and let us know if we could afford things during the day.
 He absolutely loved the responsibility and was fully engaged for the whole trip.
 On a trip to Malaysia as they were just entering the teenage years, I managed to put us on the wrong train twice in half an hour.
 My then 13 year old daughter, took the map off me and insisted she be in charge of directions from there on in.
 She absolutely rocked it.
 She has been our travel navigator since then and it has given us both confidence to see how capable she is.
 It has meant that as we have travelled over the years, if she and her brother want to head off on their own for a few hours exploring, I know they are probably better at finding their way around than I am.

 KEEP THEM BUSY……Teens need downtime, don’t plan to go flat out every day to ‘keep them busy’, plan for downtime